martinthomson/rfced-model/draft-thomson-rfced-model.md

 with the REP oversight functions, this might also be delegated at the discretion of the IETF LLC.

-If meeting new requirements from the RSOC require new or modified tooling, it is the responsibility of the REP to formulate requests regarding to tools to the Tools Maintenance function.
+If meeting new requirements set by the IETF LLC require new or modified tooling, it is the responsibility of the REP to formulate requests regarding to tools to the Tools Maintenance function.

-Any problems arising from this arrangement will be raised with the RSOC as they pertain to meeting operational goals.
+Any problems arising from this arrangement will be raised with the IETF LLC as they pertain to meeting operational goals.

 # Management of Individual Functions